Paul Macklin's Math Cancer Lab Website

 Recent positions

-• Assistant Professor of Research Medicine, Center for Applied Molecular Medicine, U. of Southern California, Aug.
-2011-present
+- Assistant Professor of Research Medicine, Center for Applied Molecular Medicine, U. of Southern California, Aug.
+2011-Dec.
+2016

-• Assistant Professor, School of Biomedical Informatics (formerly School of Health Information Sciences), U. of Texas Health Science Center-Houston, July 2007-Feb.
+- Assistant Professor (non-tenure track), School of Biomedical Informatics (formerly School of Health Information Sciences), U. of Texas Health Science Center-Houston, Jul.
+2007-Feb.
 2010

 Research Interests